Lindsey Graham Set To Take Over Senate Judiciary Committee

 — POLITICO (@politico) November 16, 2018

-According to Bloomberg, Lindsey Graham – who is also one of President Donald Trump’s golfing companions – is likely to become one of House Democrats’ biggest counterweight, since the senator has promised to put pressure on the opposition party if they decide to launch more investigations.
+According to Bloomberg, Lindsey Graham, who is also one of President Donald Trump’s golfing companions, is likely to become one of House Democrats’ biggest counterweight, since the senator has promised to put pressure on the opposition party if they decide to launch more investigations.

 “To my Democratic friends, if you’re going to look backward, we’re all going to look backward,” Graham recently vowed, announcing that he would be willing to start proceedings meant to re-examine former Secretary of State Hillary Clinton’s use of a private email server, as well as the Democrats’ role in the funding of the Steele dossier.

-Although Graham has indicated that he would vote for legislation to protect Robert Mueller – shielding the Special Counsel from presidential meddling appears to be a top priority for House Democrats, as previously reported by the the Inquisitr – the incoming Senate Judiciary Committee chairman has also criticized the Democratic Party’s scrutiny of acting Attorney General Matthew Whitaker, now overseeing the Russia Probe.
+Although Graham has indicated that he would vote for legislation to protect Robert Mueller, shielding the Special Counsel from presidential meddling appears to be a top priority for House Democrats, as previously reported by the the Inquisitr, the incoming Senate Judiciary Committee chairman has also criticized the Democratic Party’s scrutiny of acting Attorney General Matthew Whitaker, now overseeing the Russia probe.